chocoteam/choco-solver/bin/README.md

     $ mvn license:format

-3. Generate PDF documentation

-    $ cd src/sphinx/

-    $ make latexpdf

-4. Check that ALL issues are reported in **CHANGES.md** files
+3. Check that ALL issues are reported in **CHANGES.md** files

     $ ltag=`git describe --abbrev=0 --tags`;git log ${ltag}..master | grep "#[0-9]"

-5. Now you can run the command:
+4. Now you can run the command:

     $ ./bin/release.sh